Justin Jefferson Player Prop Bets for NFL Week 13 | Minnesota vs. Detroit 12/5/2021

 Season Stats

+- Jefferson has hauled in 67 passes for a team-best 1,027 yards and six touchdowns.
+He has been targeted 98 times and averages 93.4 yards per game.

-- So far this season, 24.0% of the 409 passes thrown by his team have gone Jefferson's way.
+- Jefferson has been the target of 98 of his team's 409 passing attempts this season, or 24.0% of the target share.

-- Jefferson has seen the ball thrown his way 13 times in the red zone this season, 27.7% of his team's 47 red zone pass attempts.
+- With 13 targets in the red zone this season, Jefferson has been on the receiving end of 27.7% of his team's 47 red zone pass attempts.

-- The Vikings, who rank 12th in the NFL in points scored, have attempted a pass 57.9% of the time while opting for the ground attack 42.1% of the time.
+- The Vikings have run 57.9% passing plays and 42.1% rushing plays this season.
+They rank 12th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Lions.